arturo-shimabukuro/test-page/content/featured/covid19/index.md

   - Power BI
 ---

-Analysis of a dataset of COVID-19 pandemic to analyze which countries had controlled better or worst the pandemic and analyze potential factors that might have affected the results.
+Analysis of the COVID-19 pandemic to get insight of which countries had controlled better or worst the pandemic and analyze potential factors that might have affected the results.